NuwaniS/vechain-resona/README.md

 ## Overview

-The users can log their mental wellness activities using the Resona Dapp.
+The users can log their mental wellness activities using the Resona DApp.
 They are rewarded with tokens for each logged action.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)